Best Practices for Utility Data Management

 Not all energy data sources are created equal.
 Having access to the right data is important, but you also need to be able to trust in the data you’re getting.
 To be fully confident in your utility data management, you’ll want to ensure that your data is:

 Accurate – Depending on how you’re collecting energy data, you might have some data quality issues.
 Manual data entry invariably results in human error.
 OCR (optical character recognition) is also far from a proven science.
 You want energy data that is automated and audited for quality and accuracy, so you can trust in the results you’re reporting.

 Complete – Once again, depending on your sources, your data could be missing data points or even entire bills.
 A typical utility bill can contain up to 120 data points, so if you’re not seeing the full detail in your data, you’re not making the most informed decisions you could be.

 Timely – Time is of the essence in energy management.
 Waiting on bills to arrive in the mail is time that you can’t spare, which is why you need fast data delivery, and preferably real-time or near real-time information.
 Automated utility data can deliver bills as soon as they’re available from the utility.

 Find the right partners

 If you only have a few accounts in one geographic area, you might be able to handle utility data management on your own.
-But beyond that, you need help to make sure you’re spending your valuable time where it’s needed the most, and not on the tedious work of energy data management.
-Several industry-leading software and service providers are out there to help you manage and visualize your energy data.
+But beyond that, you need help to make sure you’re spending your valuable time where it’s needed the most, and not on the tedious work of utility data management.
+Several industry-leading software and service providers are out there to help you manage and visualize your utility data.
 You can also get direct access to automated utility data through a platform like Urjanet.
 Either way, you don’t have to handle all of your utility data management alone.
 We’re here to help.